blwatkins/CRCP6340-1264-WebApp/README.md

 ## License

 The source code of this project is licensed under the [MIT License](https://opensource.org/license/mit).
-The full text of the license is included with the package source code.
+The full text of the license is included with the project source code.

 ----